kasturigavali/Cheapeats/README.md

 - Users will create profile with login details and current location/address

     1. Create Welcome page
-    2. Create input details tab
+    2. Create input details for Name
+    3. Create input details for location
+    4. Save the input data

 2. Iteration 2 (12 days)

 - Users will create shopping list

-     1. Create shopping list input tabs (frontend): Store Name, shopping list and price columns
+     1. Create shopping list input tabs Store Name
+     2. Shopping list and Price columns
-     2. Create database to store the input data (backend)
+     3. Submit the data and save (backend)

      User will be able to save the list before going to store